October 12, 2000: AQY attacked the USS Cole using a boat filled with explosives in Aden, Yemen. (17 killed, 35 wounded)

-October 12, 2000: The USS Cole, a U.S. destroyer, was attacked by a boat filled with explosives while docked in Aden, Yemen.
+October 12, 2000: AQY attacked the USS Cole using a boat filled with explosives in Aden, Yemen.
 (17 killed, 35 wounded).

 May 30, 2008: AQY militants fired two rockets at oil pipelines and refineries.
-(0 killed).
+(No casualties).

-September 17, 2008: AQY militants disguised as security forces attacked the U.S. Embassy in Sanaa.
-(16 killed, 6 wounded).
+September 17, 2008: AQY militants attacked the U.S. Embassy in Sanaa with two car bombs.
+(16 killed, unknown wounded).

 Relationships with Other Groups

-AQY found little support in the northern Houthi regions.
-The Houthis are Zaidis, a small Shi'a sect.
-While AQY and the Houthis have similar goals with respect to the Saleh regime, mutual distrust and ideological differences prevented the two groups from working together.
+In contrast, AQY was unpopular in the northern Houthi regions in Yemen due to ideological differences; Houthis are Zaidis, members of a small Shiite sect, while AQY is Sunni.
+While the two groups sought similar goals of an Islamic state and both shared anti-American sentiments, mutual distrust and ideological differences prevented the two groups from working together.

 ^ Vick, Karl.
 "Yemen Pursuing Terror in Its Own Way; Tactics, Results Vary, but the Target is al-Qaeda."
 Washington Post.
 17 October 2002.
 A14.